dzianis-dashkevich/vhs-next/README.md

 ## AbrManager

-AbrManager should control adaptation sets switching based on the registered abr rules. we should provide default EWMA rule.
+AbrManager should control adaptation sets switching based on the registered ABR rules. we should provide the default EWMA rule.

 ```ts
 interface AbrManager {